Frank Kaminsky

-Francis Stanley Kaminsky III (born April 4, 1993) is an American professional basketball player who last played for Raptors 905 of the NBA G League.
+Francis Stanley Kaminsky III (born April 4, 1993) is an American professional basketball player for Alvark Tokyo of the Japanese B.League.
 He played college basketball for the Wisconsin Badgers.

-During his college basketball career, Kaminsky set the Wisconsin single-game record for points (43).
+During his college career, Kaminsky set the Wisconsin single-game record for points (43).
 He was the unanimous men's National College Player of the Year in 2015.
 Kaminsky was drafted ninth overall by the Charlotte Hornets in the 2015 NBA draft.
 He played with Charlotte for four seasons before signing with the Phoenix Suns as a free agent in July 2019.
 With the Suns, he reached the NBA Finals in 2021.

 Early life

 Kaminsky's father, Frank Jr., played basketball at Lewis University.
 His mother, Mary, played volleyball at Northwestern.
 Kaminsky, who is of Polish and Serbian ancestry, grew up in Woodridge, Illinois in a Serbian community.
 In 1998, when he was 5 years old, his aunt Karen Stack Umlauf and uncle Jim Stack worked for the Chicago Bulls, and he had access to the practice facility when Michael Jordan, Scottie Pippen and Dennis Rodman were on the team.
 Until high school, Kaminsky participated in basketball tournaments organized by Serb National Federation as a member of the Serbian Eagles A.C.

 Kaminsky attended Benet Academy in Lisle, Illinois.
 He was named first-team all-state by the Chicago Sun-Times and IBCA and second-team all-state by the AP after averaging 14.2 points, 8.7 rebounds, 4.2 blocks and 2.8 assists during his senior season.
 He led the Redwings to a 29–1 season after being defeated in the Sectional Semifinals by the East Aurora Tomcats that were led by Connecticut Huskies superstar and National Champion Ryan Boatright.
 He was also named all-area, all-conference and East Suburban Catholic Conference Player of the Year.
 Kaminsky's jersey number, 44, was retired in a ceremony at Benet Academy on November 18, 2017.

 Kaminsky has stated that his family had Chicago White Sox season tickets when he was a child and has described himself as a "die-hard White Sox fan."
 He threw out the first pitch at a White Sox game against the St. Louis Cardinals on July 21, 2015, stating in a pre-game interview that a saying in his family was, "We have two favorite teams in the MLB, the White Sox and whoever is playing the Cubs."